Helmut Claas-Scholarship

 Scholarships

-The Foundation works closely with a jury of international experts in agricultural science, as well as with renowned colleges and universities at home and abroad.
-The foundation's capital amounts to around 13 million euros.
-In addition to the Helmut Claas Scholarship, the Claas-Foundation also supports international research projects at universities and promotes initiatives at schools to get students excited about science and technology.
+The foundation collaborates closely with a jury of international experts in agricultural science, as well as with renowned colleges and universities in Germany and abroad.
+The foundation's assets amount to around 20 million euros.
+In addition to the Helmut Claas Scholarship, the Claas-Stiftung also supports international research projects at universities and promotes initiatives at schools to get pupils interested in science and technology.